Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 All the gears will have the same modul and pressure angle in order to make them mesh. the difference just in the number of teeth.  <br>
 Module with 2 mm is impossible for 4 teath gears.
 So, I will make it bigger with 4 mm. <br>
 Also the possible pressure angle is 25 it cannot be less than that!
 (I tried that) . <br>
-gear1 has the folllowing global bariable: <br>
+gear1 has the folllowing global variable: <br>
 ```
 Module = 4mm
 Pressure angle = 25